SeanCarrick/Intro/chapters/chapter1/fundamentals.md

 That's enough on selection statements, let's move onto iteration (loop) statements...

 ### Iteration Statements
-Iteration statements are just that, statements that let you iterator over a specific block of code multiple times.
+Iteration statements are just that, statements that let you iterate over a specific block of code multiple times.
 These types of statements are commonly referred to as *loops*.
 The common types of iteration statements are: `while`, `do-while`, `for`, enhanced `for` (also called `for-each`).
 Let's look at each of these in turn, beginning with the `while` loop.

 #### `while` Loop
 This is Java's most fundamental loop.
 It will continue to execute as long as its controlling expression (test) returns `true`.
 The basic format of this loop is: